jmarin/travel-distance/README.md

 To run sample service, from an `sbt` prompt issue `reStart`.
 A server with the functionality is exposed on port 8080.

+## Client

+### Scala

+From an `sbt` prompt issue `project distanceClient` and the `runMain com.travel.distance.client.DistanceClient`.
+The application should display the Haversine distance between New York City and San Francisco

+### Java

+From an `sbt` prompt issue `project distanceClient` and the `runMain com.travel.distance.client.DistanceClientJava`.
+The application should display the Haversine distance between New York City and San Francisco

 ## Deploying

 TBD